Get In Touch

-Due to the complexity of the duty drawback program, we recommend working with a broker who can help you determine if your shipments are eligible, and what the process for filing a claim will involve.
-However, you should be familiar with the primary types of duty drawback, and the 5-year statutory period for filing duty drawback claims.
+Due to the complexity of the duty drawback process, we recommend working with a broker who can help you determine if your shipments are eligible, and what the process for filing a claim involves.
+However, you should be familiar with the most common types of drawback, as well as the statutory period for filing drawback claims:

-Main types of Drawback: Manufacturing Drawback, Unused Merchandise, Rejected Merchandise Drawback, and Same Condition Drawback under USMCA.
+Manufacturing Drawback, Unused Merchandise, Rejected Merchandise Drawback, and Same Condition Drawback under USMCA

 Claims must be filed within 5 years of the date the goods were imported.

 How can Foreign Trade Zones provide tariff and tax relief?

 A Foreign Trade Zone (FTZ) is a designated area within the United States that is treated by Customs as if it is outside of the United States.
 By allowing merchandise to be entered into a Zone free of duty, and allowing manufacturing processes to transform that merchandise, an FTZ can provide many opportunities for tariff and tax relief.